iboutsikas/iboutsikas.github.io/apps/hugo-site/content/projects/native-dialogs/index.md

 ---
-title: "Native Dialogs"
+title: 'Native Dialogs'
-caption: "A Unity plugin for native widgets on mobile"
+description: 'A Unity plugin for native widgets on mobile'
-description: "A Unity plugin for native widgets on mobile"
+lead: 'A Unity plugin for native widgets on mobile'
 date: 2022-02-17
 links:
   - title: Repository